twitter/scrooge/README.md

     val sbtScrooge = "com.twitter" % "sbt-scrooge" % "1.1.0"

-(or whatever the current version is)
+(or whatever the current version is) and add `with CompileThriftScroogeMixin` or `with CompileThriftScrooge` to your project's mixin list.
+More details are in the sbt-scrooge `README`.

 ## License